damachine/coolerdash/README.md

 ## 📖 Description

-**CoolerDash is a wrapper tool that extends CoolerControl.
-Turn your water cooling display into a smart, stylish information hub—beyond the default features of CoolerControl alone.**
+**CoolerDash is an add-on for CoolerControl that enhances your water cooling display with additional features and a polished LCD dashboard.
+It builds on CoolerControl's solid foundation to provide a more customizable and informative display experience.**

 Special thanks to @codifryed, the developer of CoolerControl!